If you’re experiencing homelessness, Friendship Place welcomes you with the deepest respect.

 Friendship Place Services

-- If you’re in need of housing or would like to apply for one of our shelters, come to our Welcome Center for an intake.
+• If you need housing or would like to apply for one of our shelters, come to our Welcome Center for an intake.
 See address and hours below.

 Welcome Center